Essex, Connecticut

 Essex is a town in Middlesex County, Connecticut, United States.
+The town is part of the Lower Connecticut River Valley Planning Region.
 The population was 6,733 at the 2020 census.
 It is made up of three villages: Essex Village, Centerbrook, and Ivoryton.

 History

 The Great Attack

 Essex is one of the few American towns to have ever been attacked by a foreign power; this occurred on April 8, 1814, and the economic losses were among the largest sustained by the United States during the War of 1812.
-28 vessels, with a total value estimated to be close to $200,000 (at a time when a very large two story home in Essex, then known as Potapoug Point, would have been worth no more than $1,000), were destroyed by the British.
+Twenty-eight vessels, with a total value estimated to be close to $200,000 (at a time when a very large two story home in Essex, then known as Potapoug Point, would have been worth no more than $1,000), were burnt by British forces.
 One historian has called it the "Pearl Harbor" of that war.